semiologic/inline-widgets/readme.txt

 === Inline Widgets ===
-Contributors: Denis-de-Bernardy & Mike Koepke
+Contributors: Denis-de-Bernardy & Mike_Koepke
 Donate link: http://www.semiologic.com/partners/
 Tags: semiologic
 Requires at least: 2.8
-Tested up to: 3.2.1
+Tested up to: 3.5.1
 Stable tag: trunk

 Lets you insert any widget in the contents of your posts and pages.